 (11) basic living, social skills, and community intervention;

 (16) adult day treatment;

 (19) adult mental health targeted case management;

 (20) intensive community rehabilitative services (ICRS); and

-(1) the amount of funding to mental health initiatives, what programs and services were funded in the previous two years, gaps in services that each initiative brought to the attention of the commissioner, and outcome data for the programs and services that were funded; and
+(1) the amount of funding to adult mental health initiatives, what programs and services were funded in the previous two years, gaps in services that each initiative brought to the attention of the commissioner, and outcome data for the programs and services that were funded; and

 (2) the amount of funding for other targeted services and the location of services.

 (b) This subdivision expires January 1, 2032.